Development and Application of a ReaxFF Reactive Force Field for Ni-Doped MoS$_2$: Methods

 Strained 2H-bulk structures were studied under six strain conditions: uniaxial $x$-strain, uniaxial $z$-strain, biaxial $xy$-strain, triaxial strain, and $xy$-shear.
 Note that due to exact symmetries in the pristine structure, and approximate symmetries in the doped structures,\cite{guerrero2020phase} uniaxial $y$-strain would not provide further distinct information.
-For each strain direction, seven points were sampled with large strains ranging from -15\%{} to 15\%{} in intervals of 5\%.
-Similarly, shear calculations were performed for seven points with shearing angles (the angle between orthogonal $a$ and $b$ lattice vectors as shown in the inset of Figure~\ref{fig:EoS-shear}b) between $\sim 72^\circ$ and $108^\circ$.
+For each strain direction, seven points were sampled with strains ranging from -15\%{} to 15\%{} in intervals of 5\%, consistent with strain ranges in the initial $\mathrm{MoS_2}$ parameterization.\cite{Ostadhossein2017} Similarly, shear calculations were performed for seven points with shearing angles (the angle between orthogonal $a$ and $b$ lattice vectors between $\sim 72^\circ$ and $108^\circ$.
 In each case, the atomic forces were relaxed to $10^{-4}$~Ry/Bohr with fixed lattice vectors.